codef0rmer/angular-dragdrop/README.md

     * **onDrop** – string – callback method to be invoked a draggable is dropped into the droppable
     * **onOver** – string – callback method to be invoked when an accepted draggable is dragged over the droppable
     * **onOut** – string – callback method to be invoked when an accepted draggable is dragged out of the droppable
+    * **applyFilter** - string - requires if both droppable as well as draggable share the same ngModel.
 * **data-drop** – boolean – If true, element can be droppable.
 Disabled otherwise.
 * **data-jqyoui-options** – object – should hold all the valid options supported by [jQueryUI Droppable](http://api.jqueryui.com/droppable)
 * **ng-model** – string – An angular model defined in a controller.
 Should be a JS array or object.